Poetry Feedback Info | Fiction and Non-fiction (Prose) Info

 she/her

-Yael Valencia Aldana is the author of the chapbook Alien(s) (Bottlecap Press) and the forthcoming poetry collection Black Mestiza (University Press of Kentucky, 2025).
-She is the winner of the University Press of Kentucky New Poetry and Prose Series Prize 2023 in poetry and a Pushcart Prize.
-She is a previous guest editor at five well-known literary magazines.
+Yael Valencia Aldana is the author of the poetry collection Black Mestiza (University Press of Kentucky), the chapbook Alien(s).
+She is also the winner of the University Press of Kentucky New Poetry and Prose Series Prize 2023 in poetry and a Pushcart Prize.
+She has been a guest editor at five well-known literary magazines, including Craft Literary and Frontier Poetry.
 She teaches creative writing at the college level and online.
 She lives in Southern California with her son and too many pets. https://linktr.ee/yaelwrites

 A.D.
 Kellerhals